 5. Bring in Happy Memories

 It is difficult spending time physically apart from friends and family, but there are plenty of creative ways to bridge the gap.
 One easy way to keep your loved ones close is to surround yourself with happy memories.
 Take some time to go through old scrapbooks and put some of your favorite photos up around your home.
-Also consider coordinating with the people that matter most to you to video chat and check-in on each other as frequently as possible.
+Consider coordinating virtual meetings with the people that matter most to you.

 6. Incorporate Pleasing Scents

 Surrounding yourself with your favorite scents can help you bring comfort back into your home.
 When you utilize candles and essential oils, you introduce a calming air into your home.
 A positive thing about candles and essential oils is that they are easy to order online, so that you can avoid the stress of going to the store.
 You can even get creative.
 Try picking a sweet-smelling bouquet of flowers when you’re out on your daily walk or cooking up one of your favorite meals to fill your rental with happy scents.